OpenImagingLab/LenslessFace/README.md

 ```
 An example of `config_file` is `configs/face_no_optical/rgb_teacher.py`.

-For lenseless-based student model training, run the following command:
+For lensless-based student model training, run the following command:
 ```
 ./scripts/dist_train.sh config_file
 ```